gitter-badger/CampaignIssues/README.md

 # Campaign Issues

 This repository is a resource for Jake Porter volunteers.
-It includes a .CSV template file which can be used with Hootsuite to accomplish bulk uploads of tweets about Jake Porter's positions on the issues.
+It includes a [Bulk Hootsuite Template .CSV file](https://github.com/jakeporter/CampaignIssues/blob/master/BulkHootsuiteTemplate.CSV) which can be used with Hootsuite to accomplish bulk uploads of tweets about Jake Porter's positions on the issues.

 It also includes templates for other things such as Letters to the Editor, emails to news directors at local radio/TV stations and other ways of sharing your support for Jake Porter's candidacy.